zefirka/mexna/README.md

 # mexna

 Mexna is string interpolator with simple signature: `mexna(string, [options]);`.
 Mexna can interpolate string and use translations, moreover you can use default values as valid JSON.
 Mexna can pick out data structures from strings and return parsed JSON.
+Also, you can give to `mexna` non-valid JSON as default value, then it will use that string as-is.

 <img src="./mexna.jpg" align="right" style='display: block; z-index: 32323; position: relative;'/>